Oxfordshire Mind Board

 Close

 Taffy works as a Consultant in Paediatric Endocrinology and Diabetes at Oxford Children’s Hospital.
-In addition to her medical degree, she holds a master’s degree in Endocrinology, and she is currently studying for a Master’s in Business Administration with Oxford Brookes University.
-Her areas of clinical interest are in supporting children, young people and families navigate long-term medical illness.
-She leads the Oxfordshire endocrine transition service, and she is currently the lead physician for paediatric diabetes in Oxfordshire.
+In addition to her medical degree, she holds a master’s degree in Endocrinology, and a Master’s in Business Administration, and has Senior Leader ILM Certification.
+Taffy’s areas of clinical interest are in supporting children, young people and families navigate long-term medical illness.
+She leads the Oxfordshire Paediatric and Transition service, and she is also a medicolegal expert.
 Taffy is a strong advocate for encouraging workplace wellbeing, and she is a Freedom to Speak Guardian for her hospital Trust.

 In her spare time Taffy enjoys travelling, running, walking, and baking.